jswoboda/GeoDataPython/README.rst

 PyQT
 ----
-If you get QT/PyQT errors, be sure you have QT and PyQT version 4.x not 5.x with [Mayavi 4.5](https://github.com/enthought/mayavi/releases).
+If you get QT/PyQT errors, be sure you have QT and PyQT version 4.x not 5.x with `Mayavi 4.5 <https://github.com/enthought/mayavi/releases>`_.
-Hopefully future versions of Mayavi will be QT 5.x compatible -- [Mayavi 4.5.0 requires QT 4.x](https://github.com/enthought/mayavi/issues/448).
+Hopefully future versions of Mayavi will be QT 5.x compatible -- `Mayavi 4.5.0 requires QT 4.x <https://github.com/enthought/mayavi/issues/448>`_.